xandergos/terrain-diffusion/README.md

 # Terrain Diffusion

 This is a repository that aims to utilize diffusion models to generate realistic terrain data.
 It creates high-quality, diverse terrain samples for various applications such as video game development, environmental simulations, and geographical studies.
+Repo is currently unstable while experimenting, changes will occur rapidly and may break things.

 Key features of Terrain Diffusion include: